robhazan/prebid.github.io/dev-docs/bidders/indexExchange.md

 ## Setting First Party Data (FPD)

-FPD allows you to specify key-value pairs which will be passed as part of the query string to IX for use in Private Marketplace Deals which rely on query string targeting for activation.
+FPD allows you to specify key-value pairs that are passed as part of the query string to IX for use in Private Marketplace Deals which rely on query string targeting for activation.
 For example, if a user is viewing a news-related page, you can pass on that information by sending `category=news`.
-Then in the IX Private Marketplace setup screens you can create Deals which activate only on pages which contain `category=news`.
+Then in the IX Private Marketplace setup screens, you can create Deals which activate only on pages that contain `category=news`.
 Please reach out to your IX representative if you have any questions or need help setting this up.

 To include FPD in a bid request, it must be set before `pbjs.requestBids` is